 QR4.5.9 Testing The Theory

 Science tests theories by comparing what they predict with what actually happens.
-In this case, one theory predicts that at the highest frequency, light collides to create matter, while the other claims that light never ever collides:
+In this case, processing predicts that light at the highest frequency will collide to create matter, while particles predict that light can never collide:

 Two photons cannot ever collide.
 In fact light is quantized only when interacting with matter.Wikipedia, 2019.

-In the standard model, light doesn’t collide because photons are bosons that share quantum states.
-In a processing model, photons are the core network process so at a two-point wavelength they will overload the network, i.e. collide.
-The evidence supporting that light can collide in space to produce matter includes:
+The standard model doesn’t let light collide because photons are bosons that share quantum states.
+However, if photons are the core process of a network, at a two-point wavelength they will overload it, i.e. collide.
+The evidence supporting the idea that light can collide to produce matter includes:

 1. Confined photons have mass.
 A free photon is massless but in a hypothetical 100% reflecting mirror box, it has mass because as the box accelerates, unequal photon pressure on its walls creates inertia (van der Mark & t’Hooft, 2011).
 By this logic, photons confined at a point, in a standing quantum wave, will have mass.